ferdy203/Ferdy/README.md

 - **Real-Time Configuration**: Modify your gateway configuration in real time with no downtime, using HTTP API calls.

 Dakia ensures your services stay performant, reliable, and highly customizable, giving you full control.

+## Limitations ☠️

+> These limitations will be addressed over time as we continue to improve the dakia.

+- Currently supports only `UTF-8` character encoding.
+- Only the round-robin load balancing algorithm is available at the moment.
+- IPv6 addresses are not supported at this time; only IPv4 is supported.

 ## 📊 Progress Tracker